by Catherine Travis and Cale Johnstone

 Sub corpus overview

 The Sydney Speaks 2010s sub-corpus comprises recordings made from 2015 to the present.
 Data collection is still ongoing, but as of June 2023, Sydney Speaks 2010s comprises 142 sociolinguistic interviews with men and women of varying ages from different ethnic communities in Sydney representing some of the largest ethnic minorities in Australia, namely Anglo-Celtic, Chinese, Greek, and Italian Australians.
 The interviews were generally conducted individually (though some were done in pairs), and they were conducted by community members, typically with people they knew.
-The data is highly interactional, in some cases conversational, and topics vary greatly across recordings, as the interviewers followed the participants’ lead in choosing topics.
+The interviewers were provided with a list of suggested topics, covering such things as childhood memories, growing up in Sydney, school and work experiences, and for the Greek, Italian and Chinese participants, engagement with their ethnic community and language, but they were told to use these as a guide only, and to follow the participants’ lead in choosing topics.
+Thus, the data is highly interactional, in some cases conversational, and topics vary greatly across recordings.
 There is a focus on recording narratives of personal experience, as these have been demonstrated to be particularly ideal for recording the everyday vernacular (Labov 1984:32-42).
+After the sociolinguistic interview, participants read aloud a word list, which provides a comparison for both the sociolinguistic interview data and other studies of Australian English (as many have focused on read word lists).
+The suggested interview topics and the word list are given in Figures 2a and 2b.

 Recordings and transcripts